www-splitcells-net/net.splitcells.network/doc/tasks.md

 1. Define break points of this project.
 1. Fork Wars
 ### Todos
+1. Creeate command to synchronize all repositories.
 1. Document, why bashrc is used.
-1. Support Orca screen reader usage.
 1. Dependency injection based configuration system.
 1. Create installation script for Windows.
    1. Installation of Git Bash.